demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/DiggC-CruiserImproved/README.md

 - Ability remove the key from the ignition while not seated.
 - Added a scan node to the Cruiser to help locate it from far away.
 Can be configured to show turbos and health.
 - Cruiser exhaust is tinted blue when it has stored turbo charges.
+- Ability to toggle the Cruiser's cabin light by interacting with it.
+- Ability to scan while seated in the Cruiser (thanks to [Buttery Stancakes](https://github.com/ButteryStancakes))
 - \[Host\] Prevent anyone in the lobby other than the driver pressing the eject button on Cruisers.
 Disabled by default.
 - \[Host\] Entities pathfind around stationary Cruisers with no one seated, instead of walking straight through and causing damage.
 - \[Host\] Equipment and weapons moved into the ship from the Cruiser on save reload is sorted into a separate pile from the rest of the scrap.